San Francisco and Marin Facelift Surgery

 Fat Injection (Stem Cell Facelift)

-Fat injection can be used to rebuild volume anywhere on the body and is a technique that has been advanced since 2008.
+Fat injection, or augmentation is used to increase the fullness of certain areas of the body, the technique has been advanced since 2008.
 Dr. Sydney Coleman of New York City developed a new purification process.
-In the Coleman Technique, fat is gently taken from areas such as the abdomen or the legs using a low-vacuum liposuction.
-The fat is then placed in a centrifuge to gravitationally separate it into three layers: a top layer of oil, a central layer of concentrated fat and a bottom layer of blood.
+In the Coleman Technique, fat is selectively grafted from regions such as the abdomen or legs, with the assistance of liposuction.
+Once harvested, the fat is processed via centrifugation, an process that separates fat into several layers: an upper oil layer, a central purified and concentrated fat layer and a bottom level consisting of blood.

 Dr. Delgado takes great pride in providing each patient with a natural and elegant facelift.
 Whether you live in the San Francisco Bay Area, Sonoma or Marin County we have two office locations to serve your needs.
 Our San Francisco location is located at 450 Sutter at Union Square and our Marin County location in Novato at the Sutter Hospital Campus.
 If you travel from around other parts of California or the United States we have a great travel package and accommodations.